InvidJS/InvidJS/.github/ISSUE_TEMPLATE/documentation.md

 ---

-**Please describe what needs to be changed.**
+**Please describe your request**
 A clear and concise description of what needs to be changed.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the request here.